 - If you want to take your partner along with you to Australia, you can submit the following documents as evidence such as:

-- Is your partners age below 50 years of age
+- Your partner age is below 50 years

 - Your partner has competent English skills